Safe Switch 3G

 Choose your control - with the most flexible GPIs

-Statesman menu tabs provide status information, configuration of the switching characteristics, video timing adjustments, selection of the auto switch criteria, alarm monitoring and configuration of the GPIs.
+Safe Switch 3G is used with the Statesman Lite PC control software.
+Statesman Lite menu tabs provide status information, configuration of the switching characteristics, video timing adjustments, selection of the auto switch criteria and configuration of the GPIs.

 Safe Switch 3G has exceptional GPIs flexibility – ideal for GPI-focused broadcasters who want to have direct control of the board.
 The six GPIs are all bi-directional, allowing them to be configured as either GPI inputs or GPI outputs and so giving you real flexibility when setting up buttons and lights for GPI control and monitoring of alarm conditions.